 But here’s the good news, you can still do this favourite skin-soothing routine while binge-watching Netflix with a gua sha facial stone instead.

 Unlike a jade roller, your gua sha stone is made of entirely crystal so it won’t rust with any moisture on the surface.
 In fact, you can rinse and clean your gua sha with warm water after use to keep it hygienic.

 3. Wash your face roller with water

 This ties in with my previous point about using your jade roller over a sheet mask.
 Metal and water simply aren’t best friends.
-To ensure the longevity of your roller, be sure to keep them away from water.
+To ensure the longevity of your roller, be sure to keep them away from any source of moisture.